-Internal IT vs. IT Consulting for Your New York Business: 6 Questions to Consider
+Internal IT v.
+IT Consulting for New York Business: 6 Questions to Ask

 Unless you work in the industry, you probably don't give regular thought to the structure of your IT department.
 But this blind spot can be incredibly costly in the long run—not just in terms of money spent, but efficiency lost.
 An intentionally structured IT team, whether hybridized or outsourced, can offer unique expertise, industry familiarity, and access to the latest technical innovations.
 So, if your company is looking to transform its IT department, here are a few questions to guide the process.

 1. Do you prefer to spend your day interviewing, hiring and training IT personnel?
 Or would you rather run your business?

 A successful IT infrastructure requires hands-on attention, day in and day out.
 Whether that oversight is provided by in-house employees, or an outsourced partner, is your choice.
 The dilemma then becomes—how do you want to spend your time?
 IT has one of the highest employee churn rates, which means more time spent interviewing, hiring, and training IT professionals.
 In the event that they leave, you will have to fill the gaps and sacrifice time that could be better spent on more fruitful projects.
 The demand for capable technology professionals is already high and rising rapidly, making it no small challenge for mid-sized

 companies to find and hire IT talent to fill the gaps.
 Furthermore, if you are unable to quickly supplement a shifting staff model, you run the risk of dropping the ball on your IT to potentially devastating consequences.

 2. Which IT structure would best serve your employees?